-When you work in the travel industry, hopping on a plane, train, vehicle or boat is a regular occurrence.
-So naturally, spending 3 months at home (and canceling a 2.5 week trip to Australia) was a rare occurrence.
-Albeit, I enjoyed my time with the dogs giving them CBD treats for dogs and the house projects have come along quite nicely, it was time to venture back out there.
-And while I may not be headed down under or on a 15 hour flight anytime soon, my trip to Lexington, Kentucky was a good way to get my toes wet!
+When you work in the travel industry, hopping on a plane, train, vehicle, or boat is a regular occurrence.
+So naturally, spending three months at home (and canceling a 2.5-week trip to Australia) was a rare occurrence.
+Albeit, I enjoyed my time with the dogs, and the house projects have come along quite nicely; it was time to venture back out there.
+And while I may not be headed down under or on a 15-hour flight anytime soon, my trip to Lexington, Kentucky, was a good way to get my toes wet!

 So far, so good.
 As we entered the common area of the airport, I was a bit disappointed.
-While masks are technically required, there are no signs posted and in my opinion, there were far too many people without them and not observing spacial boundaries.
-When taking morning flights, I routinely grab breakfast and a tea at Starbucks but chose to forego this in order to keep my mask intact.
-United had placed plastic barriers on the customer service counters which I thought was proactive.
+While masks are technically required, there are no signs posted, and in my opinion, there were far too many people without them and not observing spacial boundaries.
+When taking morning flights, I routinely grab breakfast and tea at Starbucks but choose to forego this in order to keep my mask intact.
+United had placed plastic barriers on the customer service counters, which I thought was proactive.

 I washed my hands one more time before boarding and changed from a cloth mask to an N95 for the plane.
-Prior to boarding, the gate agent took the opportunity to move everyone around a bit allowing us to utilize the whole plane and spread out as much as possible – my flight was only half full.
-At time of boarding, they boarded from the back to the front of the plane.
+Prior to boarding, the gate agent took the opportunity to move everyone around a bit, allowing us to utilize the whole plane and spread out as much as possible – my flight was only half full.
+At the time of boarding, they boarded from the back to the front of the plane.
 (Lufthansa has routinely done this in the past.)
 Sanitation wipes and mini bottles of water were handed out upon boarding.
-I used mine to clean the arm rests, seat belt and buckle and anything else I thought I may touch.
-And, more hand sanitizer.
-The plane itself appeared rather clean although my husband did find someone’s Stroopwafel in his seat pocket.
-The flight was scheduled for 1 hour 20 minutes and we made it in early!
+I used mine to clean the armrests, seat belt and buckle, and anything else I thought I may touch.
+And more hand sanitizer.
+The plane itself appeared rather clean, although my husband did find someone’s Stroopwafel in his seat pocket.
+The flight was scheduled for 1 hour and 20 minutes, and we made it in early!

 Upon arrival, I stopped for another round of hand washing and to switch masks before heading off to see family.